patchlevel/event-sourcing/docs/pages/subscription.md

 This means that the subscription is only run once and then set to finished if it reaches the end of the event stream.
 You can also reactivate the subscription if you want so that it continues.

-### Outdated
+### Detached

-If an active or finished subscription exists in the subscription store that does not have a subscriber in the source code with a corresponding subscriber ID, then this subscription is marked as outdated.
+If an active or finished subscription exists in the subscription store that does not have a subscriber in the source code with a corresponding subscriber ID, then this subscription is marked as detached.
 This happens when either the subscriber has been deleted or the subscriber ID of a subscriber has changed.
 In the last case there should be a new subscription with the new subscriber ID.

-An outdated subscription does not automatically become active again when the subscriber exists again.
+A detached subscription does not automatically become active again when the subscriber exists again.
 This happens, for example, when an old version was deployed again during a rollback.

 There are two options to reactivate the subscription: